-There will be two midterm exams each carrying a weight of 15%, and a final exam carrying a 50% weight.
-All exams will be closed book.
+There will be a midterm exam carrying a weight of 30%, and a final exam carrying a 50% weight.
+Both exams will be closed book.
 Bring a calculator which is capable of computing log and exponential functions.
 (Note: You should be able to find a suitable calculator for less than \$20 if you do not already own one.)
 You do not need to bring a blue book, but you may wish to bring your own paper as a supplement to the writing space provided on the exam.

 There will be no make-up exams.
-If for some reason you miss a midterm exam, then the remaining exams will carry its weight.
+If for some reason you miss the midterm exam, then the final exam will carry its weight.
 An exception will be made for medical emergencies, in which case a doctor's certificate is required.
 Please hand in the doctor's certificate in class or stop by my office.

-The midterm exams will be given during regular class time (8:00 am - 9:20 am), on October 31, 2006 and November 21, 2006.
-The final exam is scheduled for Tuesday December 5 from 8 - 11 a.m.
+The midterm exam will be given during regular class time (8:00 am - 9:20 am) on Tuesday May 8, 2007, and the final is on Monday June 11, 2007 (8:00 am - 11:00 am).
 The final will be cumulative, but there will be relatively more emphasis placed on the material covered in the second half of the course.
-The final exam is a firm requirement for completing the course.